Theses and dissertations

 If you cannot get permission to reproduce material, consider putting it in a separate section of your thesis which can then be suppressed from public view, or the whole text of the thesis can be suppressed if it contains confidential information.

-Email the University of Auckland ResearchSpace repository administrator (email@example.com) for information on these options.
+Use the Ask us form to contact the University of Auckland ResearchSpace repository administrator for information on these options.

 You own the copyright to your thesis.